AdaCore/gnatstudio/docs/users_guide/extending.rst

   Please refer to the online help for this command to get more information (by typing `help Locations.parse` in the GPS Shell).

-  here is a small example showing how to run a make command and send the errors to the :guilabel:`Locations` view..
+  Here is a short example showing how to run a make command and send the errors to the :guilabel:`Locations` view.

   For languages that support it, it is recommended that you quote the argument with triple quotes (see :ref:`The_GPS_Shell`), so that any